OpenAddressesUK/theodolite/app/views/static/about/docs.md

 <h2 id='validationapis'>The validation APIs</h2>
 The validation APIs allow users to produce the validation data described above.
 At the moment of writing the APIs are unconstrained and can be used from any third party application without the need for registration, e.g. by using this [sample code](https://openaddressesuk.org/assets/validate_address.js).

+Full documentation on the validation API is in the [Ernest application documentation](https://ernest.openaddressesuk.org).

 <h2 id='provenance'>How provenance is documented</h2>
 Given the sensitiveness of the intellectual property matters surrounding address data in the UK, it is critical for Open Addresses to work fully in the open and to document in detail how our data is created or derived from its sources.